guoyu07/meta64/readme.md

 * Each user owns a part of the tree and all subnodes under that make up their "account root".
 * Node text and attachments can be edited (like on a Wiki)
 * Markdown is used to do formatting of the nodes when displayed.
-* Each node can be shared by its owner to the public or to specific users or groups.
+* Each node can be shared by its owner to the public or to specific users.
 * Nodes can be created, edited, moved, and deleted just like in a file system.
 * Any type of binary content can be uploaded onto nodes, and attached images show up as part of the page.
 * Each node can be referenced by direct-linking to it on the URL, so users can publish their own pages with specific urls.